-Your eye will be made numb by the doctor or anaesthetist using a small injection.
+Your eye will be made numb by the doctor or anaesthetist using either eye drops alone or with a small injection.
 You will be required to lay flat and still during the operation usually for 20 - 40mins.
 Your face will be covered to allow the operation to be done under sterile conditions.
 A small amount of oxygen will be given to you under the drape.

-After the operation a pad and shield will be placed over your eye and you will be escorted to the day unit.
+After the operation a pad and shield may be placed over your eye and you will be escorted to the day unit.